Is He Extroverted? Identifying Missing Relevant Personas for Faithful User Simulation: Data Collection and Annotation

 \section{Data Collection and Annotation}

-In this section, we describe our dataset, comprising dialogue contexts, PICQs, basic persona descriptions, human-identified unknown relevant personas, and answers.
-It is constructed in two steps: i) selecting source dialogues, and ii) a two-stage annotation: first identifying suitable PICQ instances, then annotating the unknown relevant personas likely to influence responses, as shown in Figure~\ref{fig:overview}.
+In this section, we describe our dataset derived from the TVshowGuess dataset~\cite{sang2022tvshowguess}, comprising dialogue contexts, persona-influenced choice question (PICQ), a basic persona description, human-identified missing relevant personas, and answers.
+It is constructed from the source dialogues in two steps: i) identifying PICQ instances, and ii) annotating the missing relevant personas likely to influence responses, as shown in Figure~\ref{fig:overview}.